-Blue Pioneers Program (BPP) was initiated in early 2016 by the David and Lucile Packard Foundation in the U.S. and the Paradise Foundation and Yintai Foundation in China, in recognition of the central role that China’s blue economy will play in the country’s 21st Century development and the tremendous need for leaders and entrepreneurs who can build organizations that innovate to solve the challenges to advance ocean conservation and sustainable use.
+The Blue Pioneers Program (BPP) was initiated in early 2016 by the David and Lucile Packard Foundation in recognition of the central role that the blue economy will play in Asia’s 21st century development and the tremendous need for leaders and entrepreneurs who can build organizations that innovate to solve the challenges to advance ocean conservation and sustainable use.

-The accelerator program aims to leverage the talents and organizational resources in coastal California to create an immersive learning course that will expand the participants’ capacity to start and grow new nonprofits and social enterprises or to transform established organizations, with a bias toward actions to solve complex ocean conservation and sustainable use problems.
+The two-week accelerator program leverages Monterey’s strategic location to provide an immersive learning course that will expand the participants’ capacity to start and grow new nonprofits and social enterprises or to transform established organizations, with a bias toward actions to solve complex ocean conservation and sustainable use problems.

 Dates: July 28-August 10, 2019